 Verona's works can be found in the major corporate collections of Bankers Hall, Jameson Development Corp., Lôto- Québec, NCK Inc., Nordstrom and in various private collections in Canada, Europe, Mexico and the United States.

-To learn more about Verona's art click the link below:
+To learn more about Sorensen's art click the link below: